RCantu92/solidity-interview-responses/README.md

     - [_Members of Address Types_](https://docs.soliditylang.org/en/v0.8.25/units-and-global-variables.html#members-of-address-types)
     - [_Address_](https://docs.soliditylang.org/en/v0.8.25/types.html#address)

-> 130. How many storage slots does a string take up?
+> 140. How many storage slots does a string take up?

 The encoding is similar to `bytes1[]`, in the sense that there is a slot for the array itself and a data area that is computed using a `keccak256` hash of that slot’s position.
 However, for short values (shorter than 32 bytes) the array elements are stored together with the length in the same slot.

 Sources:
 - Solidity docs - [_bytes and string_](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html#bytes-and-string)

-> 131. How does the --via-ir functionality in the Solidity compiler work?
+> 141. How does the `--via-ir` functionality in the Solidity compiler work?

 Solidity can generate EVM bytecode in two different ways: Either directly from Solidity to EVM opcodes (“old codegen”) or through an intermediate representation (“IR”) in Yul (“new codegen” or “IR-based codegen”).